JDAthanas/MSDS458-NBA-Salary-Predictions/README.md

 Experiments:

 There are a total of 6 experiments.
 Results summary table is in the Research Paper PDF.
-Experiment 6 (FINAL) is best performing
+Experiment 6 (FINAL) is best performing.

 Research Paper: